attayeb/snaq/README.md

 Snaq is a snakemake pipeline for Microbiome data analsysis using QIIME2

-This pipeline works natively in Linux, Mac and windows on WSL (basically ubuntu).
-It also can run using docker container system in windows.
+This pipeline works natively in Linux, Mac and Windows (Ubuntu on Windows).
+It also can run using Docker container system.

 ## Citation:
 Under preparation.

 ## Installation